Table of Contents

 Of course, these recommendations require more funding than colleges and universities received prior to the pandemic.
 Given the possibility of spending cuts in response to declining new student enrollments and state budget shortfalls, the ability to build and expand critical initiatives is at risk.

 The National Association of Financial Aid Administrators (NASFAA) is calling on the government to take “five big steps” to provide students and colleges with more assistance as higher ed recovers from COVID-19.
 NASFAA hopes for a repeal of the Department of Education’s requirement that students meet Title IV eligibility to receive CARES Act funding.
-And while the CARES Act provided nearly $14 billion to institutions of higher ed, and the recently passed omnibus bill allocated another $23 billion, higher ed needs another $100 billion to help students remain enrolled.
-If this happens, it could help prevent cuts to mental health programs, and would also provide greater access to necessary technology and internet service so that students could access mental health services remotely.
+Even while the CARES Act provided nearly $14 billion and another recently passed omnibus bill allocated another $23 billion for higher education institutions, more state and federal funding are needed to help students remain enrolled.
+This could help prevent cuts to mental health programs, and would also provide greater access to necessary technology and internet service so that students could access mental health services remotely.
 Otherwise, institutions will need to look for alternative ways to support and fund student services.

 Steps schools can take to create a culturally competent campus